Once upon a time, you had to two choices if you wanted to get fluent in Japanese:

 What is “Anywhere Immersion”?

-- Reading the news?
-Do it in the language!

 - Listening to the radio?
+Do it in Japanese!

-Do it in the language!
+- Listening to podcasts?
+Do it in Japanese!

-- Watching a movie?
-Do it in the language!
+- Watching a TV show or a movie?
+Do it in Japanese!

-- Checking Facebook?
-Do it in the language!
+- Checking Facebook or Instagram?
+Do it in Japanese!

 - Getting turn-by-turn driving directions on your smartphone?
-Do it in the language!
+Do it in Japanese!

 You get the idea.

-Obviously the percentage of time you can realistically spend in your target language will depend somewhat on your life circumstances, employment status, marital status, etc., but everyone can at least increase their exposure to foreign languages in small, meaningful ways.
+Obviously the percentage of time you can realistically spend in Japanese will depend somewhat on your life circumstances, employment status, marital status, etc., but everyone can at least increase their exposure to foreign languages in small, meaningful ways each day.

 The Benefits of Anywhere Immersion